Motilal Oswal Financial Services: Listings and Shareholdings

 The equity shares of Motilal Oswal Financial Services are listed on the Bombay Stock Exchange, and the National Stock Exchange of India.

 Products and services

 Motilal Oswal provides products and services related to equity trading, commodity trading and investment advisory services, IPOs and SIPs investment, portfolio management services, and mutual funds investment.
+Motilal Oswal's client base was around 7.3 million at the end of June 2024.